awsdocs/amazon-transcribe-developer-guide/doc_source/diarization-streaming.md

-# Identifying Speakers in Real\-time Streams<a name="diarization-streaming"></a>
+# Identifying speakers in real\-time streams<a name="diarization-streaming"></a>

 You can identify different speakers in either HTTP/2 or Websocket streams\.
-Speaker identification works best for identifying between two and five speakers\.
-Although Amazon Transcribe can identify more than five speakers in a stream, the accuracy of speaker identification decreases if you exceed that number\.
+Speaker diarization works best for identifying between two and five speakers\.
+Although Amazon Transcribe can identify more than five speakers in a stream, the accuracy of speaker diarization decreases if you exceed that number\.
 To start an HTTP/2 stream, you specify the `ShowSpeakerLabel` request parameter of the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) operation\.
 To start a Websocket request, you use a pre\-signed URL, a URL that contains the information needed to start your stream\.
 To use the console to transcribe speech spoken into your microphone, use the following procedure\.

 You can identify speakers in real\-time streams that are in US English \(en\-US\)\.